HerobrineGamesYT/DeltaCraft/README.md

 **Player Stats & Equipment**

 All players in Deltacraft have custom stats...
-Which may be farmiliar to all Hypixel Skyblock players.
+Which may be familiar to all Hypixel Skyblock players.

 Your stats are based off of a base value of 1000 HP and 50 defense, and your equipment- which is determined by what class you're playing.
 The equipment system also supports held items - so for example, a mage weapon could have a stat bonus of +100 Intelligence, and it would increase your intelligence automatically while being held.
 When you stop holding the item, the game will also remember what your mana was at before you stopped holding the item - so as long as you haven't used anymore mana, when you switch back it will continue regenerating your mana from where you left off.
 I observed this behavior in Hypixel Skyblock and decided to try to implement it into this project as well.